ttimot24/HorizontCMS/README.md

   Still in development.

 ###Contributing
-  - Create a Theme
-  - Create a Plugin
+  - Create a Theme or Plugin
   - Create translation
   - Help in the docs.
   - Write tests